Artistic & Music Director

 Artistic Director and Conductor

-Ronald J. Gretz is celebrating his 34th season as Artistic Director and Conductor of the Annapolis Opera, a position that he has also held with both the Chesapeake and Harford Opera companies.
+Ronald J. Gretz celebrated 37 seasons as Artistic Director and Conductor of the Annapolis Opera, a position that he has also held with both the Chesapeake and Harford Opera companies.
 Mr. Gretz served as chorus master and assistant conductor with the Baltimore Opera and Chautauqua Summer Opera in New York and has conducted Baltimore Opera’s Summer Opera.
 A graduate of the Peabody Conservatory, Mr. Gretz returned to his alma mater for five years [1995-2000] as an Opera Coach.
 In 2012 he was again appointed to the Vocal faculty as a Vocal Coach where he remains as a part-time faculty member.

 In addition to his work in opera, he has conducted musicals with Cock-pit-in-Court and various area dinner theaters.
 Internationally he has performed twice at the Kanagawa Theater Festival in Japan as well as in Shanghai, China.
 In 1994 Mr. Gretz was appointed conductor of the Gettysburg Symphony Orchestra, a position he held for 10 years.
 In 2004 he founded the Maryland Philharmonic Orchestra and continued as artistic director and conductor until 2008.
 Mr. Gretz was named Professor Emeritus upon retiring from teaching at CCBC where he taught music theory for 41 years.
 His theory textbook “Music Language and Fundamentals”, published by McGraw Hill is used throughout the U.S. and Canada.
 Mr. Gretz is also the organist and choir director at the University Baptist Church in Baltimore, a position that he has held for over 25 years.